VIRAL-UCBL1/VIRAL/docs/README.md

 ---

 **Questions or suggestions?**
-Feel free to open an issue or reach out via the [project website](https://viral-ucbl1.github.io/).
+Feel free to open an issue.